Achievable logoAchievable logo

 % increase=(17.50−7.00)/7.00=10.50/7.00=1.5=150%

-This will also work if the new value is lower than the old value.
-In this case, you will always get a negative % change value, which is the same as a decrease.
+This method also works when the new value is less than the old value.
+In that case, the result will be a negative % change, which indicates a decrease.

 % of another number